-Due to Covid-19 many insurance agents are working from home.
+Due to Covid-19 many insurance agents are selling insurance from home.

 In reality, many insurance agents were already working from home prior to the pandemic.